 The auditor's audit assignment includes a review of the annual report, the Consolidated accounts, the corporate governance report and the sustainability reporting.
 The auditor has access to minutes of board meetings and board committee meetings, as stipulated in the Board's Rules of Procedure.
-The Audit Committee has • Conducting drafting work for the Board's report on remuneration of senior executives in the annual report and, ahead of the Annual General Meeting, monitoring and following up the auditors' review.
+The Audit Committee has approved guidelines for how procurement of other services than auditing shall take place from the auditor.
+Consulting services provided by Ernst & Young AB from 2014 to 2016 mainly pertained to tax and accounting issues and studies of organisational issues.